-- 1. Plate Discipline

-- 2. Ahead in the Count Hitting
+- 1. Ahead in the Count Hitting

-- 3. 2 Strike Hitting
+- 2. 2 Strike Hitting

-4. Recognizing Different Pitches
+- 3. Recognizing Different Pitches

+- 4. Routines

+- 5. More on Pre-Pitch Routines

 BLOCK FOUR ROUTINES

 These are non-hitting movement exercises that help prepare a hitter to move fundamentally better.
 Begin hitting sessions with these exercises.
 These are to be done slowly, while focusing on quality, control, and full range of motion.
 They will try to go fast, but encourage them to slow down and do it slower and better!